rmonnier9/matcha/README.md

 ## Synopsis

-A Mongo DB, Express, React, Node dating website.
+A dating website with Mongo DB, Express JS, React JS, Node JS.
 Project part of the web branch at 42 school.

 ## Motivation